ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>audio
 </div>

-<a class="label">Creator</a> - Names of persons, families, or organizations primarily responsible for creating the resource.
+<a class="label" id="Creator">Creator</a> - Names of persons, families, or organizations primarily responsible for creating the resource.

 <div class="example">
   <u>Example:</u>